MathiasGruber/plmd/README.md

 PLMD REQUIREMENTS
 ====================

-* PLMD requires both Amber12 and AmberTools to be installed and set up properly in environment.
+* PLMD requires both Amber14 and AmberTools14 to be installed and set up properly in environment.

 * The analysis module requires `MDAnalysis` to be installed: